tigormanmsft/ora-pcs/README.md

 Azure CLI bash script to automatically configure a Pacemaker/Corosync (PCS) cluster for an Oracle Standard Edition database

 ## Important - prerequisites
-This script uses [Azure Shared Disk](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disks-shared), which at this time is in limited preview.
-Please review the Microsoft documentation for this feature, and request access to the preview program [HERE](https://microsoft.qualtrics.com/jfe/form/SV_3Dh5KrErF9itiUR).
+This script uses [Azure Shared Disk](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disks-shared), which at this time is generally available but still limited by region.
+Premium SSD with max-shares > 1 are limited to West Central US only at the present time, and UltraDisk with max-shares > 1 are available for all UltraDisk.

-Also, because Azure shared disk feature is in preview, the Azure CLI must be version 2.5.0 or higher.
-At present, the [standard Azure Shell](https://shell.azure.com) is running version 2.4.0 of the Azure CLI, so this script will fail.
-For information on installing the Azure CLI, please see [HERE](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-Please note that the "cr_orapcs.sh" script does verify the Azure CLI version as it starts.

 ## Description
 This Azure CLI bash script fully automates the creation an Oracle database in an HA-LVM cluster on two Azure VMs, using Azure shared disk as the database storage.
 Linux HA-LVM on Oracle Linux and Red Hat uses open-source Pacemaker and Corosync to manage the HA-LVM cluster.
 The cluster is set up so that only one VM is active with full access to the Oracle database and listener.
 All Oracle services can be failed over to the second VM using the HA-LVM cluster.